What is SNMP? What is SNMP used for? This article is your complete guide to how SNMP works for monitoring networks and devices.

 Make multiple GetNext requests.

-This message is used to retrieve large data at once by the SNMP manager from SNMP agent.
+This message is used to retrieve large data at once by the SNMP manager from the SNMP agent.
 It is introduced in SNMPv2c.

 - SetRequest –

 Tell an agent to change a value on a remote host, the only write operation in the entire SNMP protocol.

 The SNMP manager uses this to set the value of an object instance on the SNMP agent.

 A response, with the requested information.